fjarri/poetic_edda/README.rst

   asterisks in other places.
 * Draw just <lacuna> instead of <lacuna><sep><lacuna>, unless <sep>
   is just a long space (or maybe draw some "long" lacuna)
+* HHII: probably make separate style for in-prose stanza (p17), so that the whole prose would be enclosed in a single block